Law (CL)

 CL555: Foundations for Law School Excellence (FLEX)

 Foundations for Law School Excellence (FLEX) is an eight-week, pass/fail pre-admission program.
 In this course, you will gain a solid foundation in the skills needed to be successful in law school, with a focus on skills applicable to the first year.
 You will learn how to read and analyze cases in a discrete area of law and apply legal principles to analyze law school hypotheticals and other typical law school assessments.
-The course will consist of weekly self-paced modules and live online lectures, and features community building, study skills and legal skills training, frequent practice, and individualized feedback and mentoring.
+The course will consist of weekly self-paced modules and live online seminars.
+The course also features community building, study skills and legal skills training, frequent practice, and individualized feedback and mentoring.

 Credit Hours: 1 | Prerequisite: None